Isaac Paredes Preview, Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox pitching staff is 10th in the league with a collective nine strikeouts per nine innings.
+- The nine strikeouts per nine innings put together by the Red Sox pitching staff ranks ninth in the league.

-- The Red Sox have the 21st-ranked team ERA among all MLB pitching staffs (4.57).
+- The Red Sox's 4.59 team ERA ranks 21st among all MLB pitching staffs.

-- Red Sox pitchers combine to surrender 204 total home runs at a rate of 1.3 per game (to rank 25th in baseball).
+- Red Sox pitchers combine to surrender 205 total home runs at a clip of 1.3 per game (to rank 25th in the league).

-- His most recent appearance came on Wednesday against the Texas Rangers, when the right-hander threw four innings, surrendering two earned runs while giving up three hits.
+- In his last outing on Wednesday against the Texas Rangers, the right-hander threw three innings, giving up eight earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.